Stacked-Org/stacked-docs/docs/Tooling/stacked-cli.md

 This will create a new service called `StripeService` in the services folder and add it to the dependencies in the `app.core` file.

+### Generate Stacked Code

+When you've changed something manually, or added a new model.
+Instead of executing the command `flutter pub run build_runner build --delete-conflicting outputs` you can simply run `stacked generate`.

 ## Use cli on existing project

 Using the stacked cli in an existing project takes a little bit more effort than above.
 There's a few things you have to ensure.